Scheduled MonumentsEnglandMendham Priory

 Mendham Priory is a scheduled monument protected by Historic England under reference 1006054.
 View the official record →

-Mendham Priory is a Cluniac monastic establishment founded in the twelfth century in Suffolk, England.
+Mendham Priory is a Cluniac priory located in the parish of Mendham in Suffolk, founded in the early twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006054.

 Mendham Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006054.